 - Far more laid-back

 Treating it like a high-pressure tourist city can make you overly cautious—or worse, miss out on authentic experiences.
+Rabat is generally a very safe place to explore but some travelers like carrying a small personal safety alarm like this one for extra peace of mind.

 Rabat Safety Mistake #2: Not Agreeing Taxi Prices

-Taxis are generally safe, but rabat safety can take a hit if you don’t confirm the fare upfront.
+Taxis are generally safe, but Rabat safety can take a hit if you don’t confirm the fare upfront.

 Some drivers may: